shawnfanAkz/cbaicoin/contrib/README.md

 ### Packaging ###
 The [Debian](/contrib/debian) subfolder contains the copyright file.

-All other packaging related files can be found in the [CI AI COIN-core/packaging](https://github.com/CI AI COIN-core/packaging) repository.
+All other packaging related files can be found in the [CB AI COIN-core/packaging](https://github.com/CB AI COIN-core/packaging) repository.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the CI AI COIN Core documentation repository](https://github.com/CI AI COIN-core/docs).
+For more information about gitian, see the [the CB AI COIN Core documentation repository](https://github.com/CB AI COIN-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing CI AI COIN Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing CB AI COIN Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.